 Syenite is an igneous rock that solidified slowly in the crust in a similar manner to granite.
 A true syenite (sensu stricto) is also compositionally resembling granite.
-The most notable difference is the absence or very low quantity of quartz in syenite while it is an essential component of granite.
-The dominant mineral in syenite is alkali feldspar, usually orthoclase.
-Syenites are found in a wide variety of colors.
+The most notable difference is the absence or very low quantity of quartz while it is an essential component of granite.
+The dominant mineral is alkali feldspar, usually orthoclase.
+This rock type is found in a wide variety of colors.

-The approximate extrusive (volcanic) equivalent of syenite (more precisely alkali syenite which is rich in sodium) is trachyte.
+The approximate extrusive (volcanic) equivalent of syenite (more precisely alkali syen. which is rich in sodium) is trachyte.
 Phonolite is an approximate equivalent of foid syenite.
 I said “approximate” because the classification principles used to classify plutonic and volcanic rocks are in most cases different.
 While the classification of plutonic rocks is based on mineralogical composition, the same approach is not practical with fine-grained or even partially glassy volcanic rocks.
 They are classified according to their chemistry and the results are plotted on the TAS diagram.

 Quartz alkali feldspar syenite from Estonia.
 Width of sample 8 cm.

-Syenite from Lilla Söderby, Sweden.
+A sample from Lilla Söderby, Sweden.
 Width of sample 10 cm.

 Alkali feldspar syenite (also known as umptekite) from Sweden.
 Width of sample 12 cm.